 Credit card balance transfers are a popular way to consolidate debt.
 Using this debt payoff method, you can open a new credit card account with a promotional APR offer.

-Many credit card issuers offer qualified applicants a low or 0% APR on transferred balances for a limited time.
+- Low-to-no interest: Many credit card issuers offer qualified applicants a low or 0% APR on transferred balances for a limited time.

-Credit card issuers usually charge a balance transfer fee, typically 3% to 5% of the transferred amount.
-The card’s purchase APR applies to new purchases made with the credit card rather than the promotional rate.
+- Balance transfer fees: Credit card issuers usually charge a balance transfer fee, typically 3% to 5% of the transferred amount.
+The card's purchase APR applies to new purchases made with the credit card rather than the promotional rate.

-After the promotional period, the card’s APR will return to the regular rate.
+After the promotional period ends, the card's APR will return to the regular rate.
 Any remaining balance will be subject to the new rate.
+Also, be aware that late or missed payments usually result in a penalty rate applied to both the balance transfer amount and regular credit card purchases.

 Debt consolidation loans

 There are two types of debt consolidation loans: secured and unsecured loans.

 Secured loans are backed by an asset, like your home, which serves as collateral.
 Unsecured loans are not asset-backed and can be harder to obtain.
 They often have higher interest rates and lower qualifying amounts.
 Nonetheless, both loan types generally offer lower rates compared to credit cards.
-The rates are typically fixed, ensuring they won’t increase during the repayment period.
+The rates are typically fixed, ensuring they won't increase during the repayment period.

-Prioritize your debt payoff strategy by starting with the one with the highest interest and working your way down to the lowest.
+We recommend you prioritize your debt payoff strategy by starting with the one with the highest interest and working your way down to the lowest.

-Other debt consolidation strategies
+Other consolidation methods

 Personal loans